About The Mezzofanti Guild

 My goal is to spend the rest of my life pursuing this passion.

-Cardinal MezzofantiAccording to an exhaustive biography of Giuseppe Gasparo Mezzofanti (1774 – 1849) he spoke an impressive 39 languages fluently, most of which were not Latin-based, many obscure and uncommon Eastern languages and a range of various dialects and ancient languages of the Near East.
+Most of these languages were not Latin-based - obscure and uncommon Eastern languages, and a range of various dialects and ancient languages of the Near East.

-Many of the languages he spoke were rapidly self-taught at a time where there was no internet, no electronic communication and no abundance of learning material like we have at our disposal today.
+The languages he spoke were rapidly self-taught at a time where there was no internet, no electronic communication and no abundance of learning material like we have at our disposal today.

 I personally have a special affinity for Mezzofanti because of his theological background starting out with Greek and Hebrew, and the fact that he specialized in Arabic.